hkjain14/indian-vaccination-slots/README.md

 If successful results are procured, then a notification audio sound is played.

-Otherwise, the request is made again after every 5 seconds, until available slots are obtained (or if the process is stopped manually).
+Otherwise, the request is made again after **AFTER EVERY 5 SECONDS**, until available slots are obtained (or if the process is stopped manually).

 ### Prerequisites
 Installing nodeJs : [here](https://nodejs.org/en/download/)